Senior Appointments – Chief Inspector Recruitment

 Chief Inspector Application Process

-Those successful following the paper sift will be invited to undertake a face-to-face interview and briefing exercise at Hutton Headquarters on Friday 25th, Tuesday 29th or Wednesday 30th April 2025.
+Candidates successful at paper sift will be invited to attend a formal Interview and briefing exercise with Senior Officers and Staff at Hutton Headquarters on either Tuesday 10th, Wednesday 11th or Thursday 12th February 2026.